AckerlyXu/heima/articles/virtual-machines/windows/upload-generalized-managed.md

 ms.devlang: na
 ms.topic: article
 origin.date: 05/19/2017
-ms.date: 07/03/2017
+ms.date: 09/04/2017
-ms.author: v-dazen
+ms.author: v-haiqya
 ---

 # Upload a generalized VHD and use it to create new VMs in Azure

 This topic walks you through using PowerShell to upload a VHD of a generalized VM to Azure, create an image from the VHD and create a new VM from that image.
 You can upload a VHD exported from an on-premises virtualization tool or from another cloud.
-Using [Managed Disks](../../storage/storage-managed-disks-overview.md) for the new VM simplifies the VM managment and provides better availability when the VM is placed in an availability set.
+Using [Managed Disks](managed-disks-overview.md) for the new VM simplifies the VM managment and provides better availability when the VM is placed in an availability set.

 If you want to use a sample script, see [Sample script to upload a VHD to Azure and create a new VM](../scripts/virtual-machines-windows-powershell-upload-generalized-script.md)

 ## Before you begin

 - Before uploading any VHD to Azure, you should follow [Prepare a Windows VHD or VHDX to upload to Azure](prepare-for-upload-vhd-image.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json)
-- Review [Plan for the migration to Managed Disks](on-prem-to-azure.md#plan-for-the-migration-to-managed-disks) before starting your migration to [Managed Disks](../../storage/storage-managed-disks-overview.md).
+- Review [Plan for the migration to Managed Disks](on-prem-to-azure.md#plan-for-the-migration-to-managed-disks) before starting your migration to [Managed Disks](managed-disks-overview.md).
 - Make sure that you have the latest version of the AzureRM.Compute PowerShell module.
 Run the following command to install it.

     ```powershell